One of the most difficult problems in web scraping is scaling, and the most important tools in scaling web scrapers are proxies!

 Static Residential / ISP Proxies

-Residential IPs have a great stealth score but are unreliable as they aren't powered by a strong datacenter infrastructure.
+Residential IPs have a great trust score but are unreliable as they aren't powered by a reliable datacenter infrastructure.
 What if we combine the best of both worlds: the reliability of the datacenter proxies and the stealth of the residential proxies?

 Mobile Proxies

-Mobile proxies are amazing for teams with low engineering resources as they solve most of the connection blocking by origin virtue alone!
+Mobile proxies don't require much engineering resources, as they solve most of their connection blocking by themselves!

-As you can see, a clear pattern emerges: the more complex and rare the IP is, the harder it is to identify however it also costs more.
-The complexity of a proxy also decreases its reliability.
+In a nutshell, the more complex and rare the IP is, the harder it is to get identified and blocked, but it also costs more.
+However, more complex proxies have lower reliability.

-To put it shortly - it all depends on your target and project resources.
+Therefore, choosing a reliable proxy provider depends on your scraping target and project resources.

 Datacenter proxies are great for getting around simple rate limiting and as a general safety net.

-We usually recommend starting with a sizable pool of datacenter proxies as they are significantly cheaper and more reliable and evaluate from there as the project grows.
+We recommend starting with a sizable pool of datacenter proxies as they are significantly cheaper and more reliable and evaluate from there as the project grows.
+However, they can easily be identified.

 Bandwidth Budget

-When shopping around for scraping proxies the first thing we'll notice is that most proxies are priced by proxy count and bandwidth.
-Bandwidth can quickly become a huge budget sink for some web scraping scenarios, so it's important to evaluate bandwidth consumption before choosing a scraping proxy provider.
+When shopping around for the best web scraping proxies, we'll first notice that most proxies are priced by proxy count and bandwidth.
+Bandwidth can quickly become a huge budget sink for some web scraping scenarios, so evaluating bandwidth consumption is important before choosing dedicated proxies or a web scraping API.

 It's easy to overlook bandwidth usage and end up with a huge proxy bill, so let's take a look at some examples: